 Donations that make a measurable difference

 It all began with a $125 donation at a CFA board meeting in 1968.
 Since then, Winn Feline Foundation has awarded more than $6 million in grants by the end of 2015 that have changed cats’ lives.

 In 2002, The Ricky Fund was the first special fund created within Winn to investigate hypertrophic cardiomyopathy (HCM).
 As of February 2016, the Ricky Fund has awarded at least $200,000 toward HCM research.

 In 2005, Susan Gingrich and her husband, Jim Shurskis, started The Bria Fund for Feline Infectious Peritonitis (FIP).
-To date, the Bria Fund has donated over $350,000 toward FIP research at universities around the world.
+To date, the Bria Fund has awarded over $350,000 toward FIP research at universities around the world.

 These funds are invested, and the investment income is used for: